 - Oh, and here is how to format your content!

-These are all things I wish I knew when I first started blogging, compiled into comprehensive posts (some longer than others).
-So grab some coffee, get comfortable, and read on. 😊
+These are all things I wish I knew when I first started my lifestyle blog, compiled into comprehensive posts (some longer than others).
+So grab some coffee, get comfortable, and read on.

 You are seriously off to a solid start and I’m excited for you!
 Here is what you should do next: